-# Trying to get as far away as possible.
+Conditions: Trying to get as far away as possible.
 Exposure with self trigger.
 Three attempts each time.

 Before the advent of digital photography, half the pictures I got back from the chemist’s were either blotched with overdeveloped light or too dark to make out the features of anyone’s faces, so birthday parties looked like post-nuclear wastelands (which, in a way, they were, at least by the end).
 The worst were the self-timed pictures, cameras set up on concrete bollards, stabilised by a hasty arrangement of pebbles that invariably came back at a mad angle with a figure sprinting into shot.